 What a Dubai Debt Collector Does (and Doesn’t Do)

 A debt collector is not a lawyer.
-They don't represent you in court.
-What they do is more valuable for 60-70% of commercial debts: they create enough professional pressure to make the debtor pay without going to court at all.
+They don’t represent you in court.
+What they do is more valuable for 60–70% of commercial debts: they create enough professional pressure to make the debtor pay without going to court at all.
+The process: formal demand on a licensed entity’s letterhead, direct contact with the debtor’s decision-maker, field visits to the debtor’s business premises, and structured negotiation toward payment.
+For the 30–40% of debts that don’t resolve through amicable pressure, the collector should be able to escalate to legal proceedings seamlessly.

 How Dubai’s Legal Framework Helps Collectors

-Dubai provides debt collectors with tools that most jurisdictions don't.
+Dubai provides debt collectors with tools that most jurisdictions don’t.
 Bank account freezing across UAE banks.
 Asset attachment — real estate, vehicles, equipment.
-Director travel bans that prevent the debtor's management from leaving the country.
-These aren't theoretical — they're routinely applied and they create genuine urgency.
+Director travel bans that prevent the debtor’s management from leaving the country.
+A debtor who can ignore phone calls from overseas can’t ignore a travel ban at the airport.

 Types of Debt Collectors in Dubai

 Full-service agencies.
 Licensed operations with field agents, in-house legal teams, and the infrastructure to handle cases from first demand through court enforcement.
-These handle the full cycle and are appropriate for most commercial debts.
+Specialist collectors.
+Focused on specific industries — construction, technology, healthcare.
+International networks.
+For debtors with cross-border operations.

 Costs and Fee Structures

+Standard: contingency fee of 5–25% of recovered amounts plus a registration fee of AED 500–2,000.
 What to question: any fee structure where the collector earns the same whether or not they recover your money.
-Upfront fees above AED 3,000-5,000 without a performance component.
-Monthly retainers with no recovery milestones.

 Frequently Asked Questions